-prev next
+prev

-2 First-Order Logic
+2 Review of First-Order Logic

 First-order logic (also called predicate logic) is an extension of propositional logic that is much more useful than propositional logic.
 It was created as a way of formalizing common mathematical reasoning.
+You should have seen first-order logic previously.
+This section is only review.

-In first-order logic, you start with a nonempty set of values called the domain of discourse U. Logical statements talk about properties of values in U and relationships among those values.
+In first-order logic, you start with a nonempty set of values called the universe of discourse U. Logical statements talk about properties of values in U and relationships among those values.